Straggler-Resilient Decentralized Learning via Adaptive Asynchronous Updates: Numerical Results

 \textbf{Baseline.} We compare \DyBW with three state-of-the-art methods: AD-PSGD \cite{lian2018asynchronous}, Prague \cite{luo2020prague} and AGP \cite{assran2020asynchronous}, where workers are randomly selected for parameter averaging in AD-PSGD and Prague.
 Hence both suffer from stragglers in the optimization problem since they ignore slower workers.

-\textbf{Dataset and Model.} We consider four representative models: a fully-connected neural network with 2 hidden layers (2-NN), AlexNet \cite{krizhevsky2012imagenet}, VGG-13 \cite{simonyan2015very} and ResNet-18 \cite{he2016deep} for classification tasks using CIFAR-10 \cite{krizhevsky2009learning}, MNIST \cite{lecun1998gradient}, and Tiny-ImageNet \cite{russakovsky2015imagenet} datasets, in particular focusing on non-i.i.d. versions.
+\textbf{Dataset and Model.} We consider four representative models: a fully-connected neural network with 2 hidden layers (2-NN), AlexNet \cite{krizhevsky2012imagenet}, VGG-13 \cite{simonyan2015very} and ResNet-18 \cite{he2016deep} for classification tasks using CIFAR-10 \cite{krizhevsky2009learning}, MNIST \cite{lecun1998gradient}, and Tiny-ImageNet \cite{russakovsky2015imagenet} datasets, focusing on non-i.i.d. versions.
 For example, we use the idea in \cite{mcmahan2017communication} to obtain non-i.i.d.
 CIFAR-10.
 We also investigate the task of next-character prediction on the dataset of \textit{The Complete Works of William Shakespeare} \cite{mcmahan2017communication} (Shakespeare) with an LSTM language model \cite{kim2016character}.
 We consider a network with $32$, $64$, $128$, $256$ workers and randomly generate a connected graph for evaluation.

-We randomly select workers as stragglers in each iteration, e.g., the straggler sleeps for some time in the iteration (e.g., the sleep time could be 6x of the average one local computation time), as suggested by \cite{cipar2013solving,lian2018asynchronous,luo2020prague,li2020taming}.
-The loss function is the cross-entropy one.
+{ In real systems, there are several reasons leading to the existing of stragglers, e.g., heterogeneous hardware, hardware failure, imbalanced data distributions among tasks and different OS effects, resource contention, etc. Since we run our experiments of different number of workers in one sever as in many other works, e.g., Li et al. \citep{li2020taming,li2020breaking} and motivated by the idea of AD-PSGD \citep{lian2018asynchronous} and Cipar et al. \citep{cipar2013solving}, we randomly select workers as stragglers in each iteration.
+If a worker is selected to be a straggler, then it will sleep for some time in the iteration (e.g., the sleep time could be 6x of the average one local computation time).
+We also investigate the impact of the sleep time and the percentage of stragglers in our ablation study, see Appendix \ref{sec:sim-app}.
+Such techniques have been widely used in the literature such as AD-PSGD \citep{lian2018asynchronous}, Prague \citep{luo2020prague} and Li et al. \citep{li2020taming,li2020breaking}. }